jaredhendrickson13/pfsense-api/README.md

 # Content Types
 pfSense API can handle a few different content types.
-Please note, if a `Content-Type` header is not specified in your request pfSense API will attempt to determine the content type which may have undesired results.
+Please note, if a `Content-Type` header is not specified in your request, pfSense API will attempt to determine the content type which may have undesired results.
 It is recommended you specify your preferred `Content-Type` on each request.
 While several content types may be enabled, `application/json` is the recommended content type.
 Supported content types are: